 Every Troy-Bilt gas-powered lawn mower, such as the Bronco, the Pony and the Thoroughbred riding mowers, requires fuel, lubricant and air for proper operation.
-If any of those elements or their components is missing or operating improperly, chances are your Troy-Bilt mower will emit blue, white or black smoke.
+If any of those elements or their components is missing or operating improperly, chances are your Troy-Bilt riding mower will emit blue, white or black smoke.

 Video of the Day

-A common cause for smoke to come from a mower engine is tilting the engine too far off level.
+If you have a Troy-Bilt ride on mower, it's important that you take proper care of it.
 Tilting the mower too far, such as on a steep slope or when working on the mower, can force oil from the oil tank into other engine parts like the crankcase, combustion chamber, air filter or exhaust manifold.

-If your Troy-Bilt's engine leaks oil, as often is the case as a small engine wears.
+If your Troy-Bilt riding lawn mower's engine leaks oil, as often is the case as a small engine wears.
 If the leak penetrates the combustion chamber, the oil will burn in the combustion chamber along with the gasoline and air, and it will cause a more visible smoke than an engine burning just gas and air.

-Whether they are riding mowers or push mowers, all gas-powered Troy-Bilt mowers use carburetors to mix fuel and air for combustion.
+Whether they are riding mowers or push mowers, all gas-powered Troy-Bilt ride on lawn mowers use carburetors to mix fuel and air for combustion.
 Some models, like the Thoroughbred riding mower, have an engine choke mechanism that allows you to adjust the fuel mix.

 The crankcase breather lets air escape the crankcase in a controlled manner and allows clean air into the crankcase.
 It also filters out oil mist.
 If oil leaks into the breather or the crankcase breather fails, it can cause a clog that turns into black smoke.

 Broken seals and gaskets also cause mowers to smoke.
 A broken diaphragm gasket in the carburetor allows too much fuel into the combustion chamber.